m3db/m3/docs/operational_guide/availability_consistency_durability.md

 While reading the rest of this document, we recommend referring to [the default configuration file](https://github.com/m3db/m3/blob/master/src/dbnode/config/m3dbnode-all-config.yml) (which has every possible configuration value set) to see how the described values fit into M3DB's configuration as a whole.

+## Tuning for Performance and Availability

-### Client Write and Read Consistency
+### Client Write and Read consistency

-The possible configuration values for write and read consistency are discussed in more detail in [the Consistency Levels section](../m3db/architecture/consistencylevels.md).
-In short, M3DB behaves similarly to other HA systems with configurable consistency such as Cassandra that allow the caller to control the consistency level of writes and reads from the client.

-The most important thing to understand is that **if you want to guarantee that you will be able to read the result of every successful write, then both writes and reads must be done with `majority` consistency.**
+We recommend running the client with `writeConsistencyLevel` set to `majority` and `readConsistencyLevel` set to `unstrict_majority`.
+This means that all write must be acknowledged by a quorums of nodes in order to be considered succesful, and that reads will attempt to achieve quorum, but will return the data from a single node if they are unable to achieve quorum.
+You can read about the consistency levels in more detail in [the Consistency Levels section](../m3db/architecture/consistencylevels.md)

 ### Commitlog Configuration

-By default M3DB runs with an asynchronous commitlog such that writes will be reported as successful by the client, though the data may not have been flushed to disk yet.
+We recommend running M3DB with an asynchronous commitlog.
+This means that writes will be reported as successful by the client, though the data may not have been flushed to disk yet.
-M3DB supports changing this default behavior to run the commitlog synchronously, but this is not currently exposed to users in the YAML configuration and generally leads to a massive performance degradation.

-M3DB operators can control when M3DB will attempt to flush the commitlog via the `commitlog` section of the YAML configuration.
 For example, consider the default configuration:

 ```